-- 90% of child care centers are short-staffed, - 766 classrooms closed in community-based child care centers and after-school programs because centers could not find staff, - 3,857 contended with unfilled staff positions, and - 28,462 children could not receive care because of the workforce shortage.14 closed because centers could not find staff
+- 90% of child care centers are short-staffed, - 766 classrooms closed in community-based child care centers and after-school programs because centers could not find staff, - 3,857 contended with unfilled staff positions, and - 28,462 children could not receive care because of the workforce shortage.

 With 98% of occupations paying more than child care in New York City, workers at all levels in the CBO system struggle with the decision to stay in their jobs.

 90% of child care centers are short-staffed